-- 8.1.
+- 9.1.
 All school staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 8.2.
-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction5 - 8.3.
-We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member. - 8.4.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher6. - 8.5.
-The Headteacher/Senior Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action. - 8.6.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 9.2.
+Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction^v - 9.3.
+We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member. - 9.4.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher^{vi}. - 9.5.
+The Headteacher/Senior Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action. - 9.6.
 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as in 9.5 above, without notifying the Headteacher first.
-Where the Chair of Governors cannot be contacted, the LADO should be contacted, immediately, for advice.
+Where the Chair of Governors cannot be contacted, the LADO should be contacted, immediately, for advice. - 9.7.
+The school will follow their local authority's procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2019 and the school's Managing Allegations policy and procedures.